 - YES, Team B can challenge the jack.

-To be clear: the teams determine the validity of the jack by measuring the distance between the circle and the jack’s current (“pushed”) location.
+- The validity of the jack is determined by measuring the distance between the circle and the jack’s current (“pushed”) location.
 If the jack is between 6 and 10 meters from the circle, it is valid.

 - This is different from a case in which the jack was thrown, its location was marked, and then it was pushed by the first boule.
 In such a case the teams measure to the marked location.
 Some umpires say that the proper procedure is to place (another) jack in the marked location, and then measure to that jack, but that seems a bit pedantic.

 - When players ask the Pushed Jack Question they are usually concerned about the jack’s distance from the circle.
 But the Pushed Jack Question can also be raised when there are concerns about the jack’s distance from a dead-ball line or a pointing obstacle.
 Note that, regardless of why the question was raised, the procedure for answering it is the same.